 A credit officer is responsible for evaluating financial documents and account statements to determine the eligibility of an applicant for a loan option.
 Credit officers communicate with the applicant to discuss the loan process, explain the terms of service, and provide them alternative options that would fit their payment ability and loan needs.
 They create financial reports and recommend the qualified applicant to the manager for approval.
 A credit officer should have excellent communication and analytical skills, ensuring that the loan policies adhere to the federal and state regulations.

 These skill sets are where the common ground ends though.
-A loan analyst responsibility is more likely to require skills like "financial statements," "excellent interpersonal," "data entry," and "loan processing."
-Whereas a credit officer requires skills like "risk management," "credit risk," "credit approval," and "portfolio management."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a loan analyst are more likely to require skills like "financial statements," "excellent interpersonal," "data entry," and "loan processing."
+On the other hand, a job as a credit officer requires skills like "risk management," "credit risk," "credit approval," and "portfolio management."
+As you can see, what employees do in each career varies considerably.

 An underwriter's duties depend on the line of work or industry involved, such as mortgage companies, insurance, or lending firms.
 However, an Underwriter's responsibility will mainly revolve around using their extensive expertise on how a company will achieve financial gains, and assessing the possible financial risks of a client by reviewing various aspects to determine their capacity to uphold monetary obligations.
 Most of the time, the Underwriter's tasks will also involve evaluating a client's credit history, health, assets, overall financial history.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, loan analyst responsibilities are more likely to require skills like "loan documentation," "real estate," "loan portfolio," and "data entry."
-Meanwhile, a underwriter might be skilled in areas such as "mortgage loans," "credit decisions," "underwriting process," and "strong analytical."
+Meanwhile, an underwriter has duties that require skills in areas such as "mortgage loans," "credit decisions," "underwriting process," and "strong analytical."
 These differences highlight just how different the day-to-day in each role looks.

 A senior underwriter is responsible for evaluating the eligibility of an applicant for loan application processing.
 Senior underwriters verify the applicant's information, including their credit score and other valid documents, ensuring that the applicant fulfills the loan application's parameters.
 They check the applicant's portfolios and provide them the next necessary steps and the alternatives for loan types.
 A senior underwriter must have excellent knowledge of the loan processes and underwriting procedures to analyze applications and make accurate decisions.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from loan analyst resumes include skills like "real estate," "loan portfolio," "data entry," and "loan processing," whereas a senior underwriter might be skilled in "portfolio," "strong analytical," "sr," and "renewal business. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from loan analyst resumes include skills like "real estate," "loan portfolio," "data entry," and "loan processing," whereas a senior underwriter is more likely to list skills in "portfolio," "strong analytical," "sr," and "renewal business. "

 A Mortgage Banker is specialized in offering financing to buy homes or refinance previous mortgages.
 They work as part of a banks loan department.